blish-hud/Blish-HUD/README.md

 Please ask any questions you may have in the Discord channel.
 I'll try to get more details up ASAP!

 ## Contributing
 Pull requests are welcome.
-You are encouraged to join the discussion here: [Blish HUD development_discussion Discord channel](https://discord.gg/nGbd3kU).
+You are encouraged to join the discussion in the [Blish HUD #development_discussion Discord channel](https://discord.gg/nGbd3kU).

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)